Installation

 to install.

-P.S.
-This method is suitable for any installation (not limited to initial installation or subsequent upgrades), as long as you're using TWRP.
+Note: This method is suitable for any installation (not limited to initial installation or subsequent upgrades), as long as you are using TWRP.

 Other methods

-In fact, all of these installation methods have only one main idea, which is to replace the original kernel for the one provided by KernelSU; as long as this can be achieved, it can be installed; for example, the following are other possible methods.
+In fact, all of these installation methods have only one main idea, which is to replace the original kernel for the one provided by KernelSU; as long as this can be achieved, it can be installed.
+The following are other possible methods:

 - First install Magisk, get root privileges through Magisk and then use the kernel flasher to flash in the AnyKernel3 zip from KernelSU.